psmith1303/petersmith/content/blog/20180610-letsencrypt.md

 #### Setting up NAS

 Next stop was my FreeNAS box.
-FOr this I followed the very helpful instructions (and scripts) from [danb35](https://github.com/danb35/deploy-freenas).
+For this I followed the very helpful instructions (and scripts) from [danb35](https://github.com/danb35/deploy-freenas).

 There were a few things that fooled me for a while.
 After my first attempt, when I ran `deploy_freenas.py` I kept trying to install certificates, only to have it fail with a `Response 400` error.
 After putting in some debug code, I realised it was because I already had certificates --- the code names the certificates on any particular day with the same name.
 Once I deleted the certificates on FreeNAS things were better.
 Except ...